 Transportation Security Administration

 Yachts must clear Customs and Immigration in Guam at Apra Harbour.
-Contact US Customs and Immigration for clearance before entering the harbour, well in advance of entry.
-Fees apply if arriving after 5:00pm or at the weekend.
+Contact US Customs and Border Protection (CBP) well before you enter the harbour.
+Fees apply for arrivals after 5pm or on weekends. .

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
-If you are forced to hand over your passport, contact the
+If you're forced to hand it over, contact the

 Australian Embassy for advice.